januswel/react-native-bridge-ja/src.md

 Main Threads
 ------------

-Before anything else, keep in mind that there are 3 "main" threads※ in React Native:
+Before anything else, keep in mind that there are 3 "main" threads** in React Native:

 - The shadow queue: where the layout happens
 - The main thread: where UIKit does its thing